rekalogika/rekalogika.dev/docs/file-bundle/06-filtering.md

 ```

 The example above will give us a temporary URL to a square-cropped image with a
-maximum width or height of 100 pixels out of the original image
+maximum width or height of 100 pixels from the original image
 `image_file`.